wunderdogsw/clojureworkshop/README.md

 ## Step 3

 ### Theory - Running things
-* Our example web application stack goes like this:
+* Our example web application stack will be like this:
     * Jetty
     * ring - HTTP server abstraction
     * Compojure - A concise routing library for Ring/Clojure
+    * PostgreSQL as a database and SQL Korma librarry to access it
+    * Hiccup library to generate HTML

 ### Practice - Setup live editing and start server